The Need for Accounting

 - First, the magnitude of the affairs of the business are constantly increasing and it would be impossible and improbable for Mr. Oberoi to think in terms of just remembering everything or managing by simply noting down some things in a pocket note book as he had been doing till that time.

 - Secondly, earlier he was the only person involved in the business affairs.
 Now he has got an employee involved.
-It would be appropriate on his part to think about accounting, so as to ensure that there would not be any problem relating to reliability in the business.
+It would be appropriate on his part to think about accounting, so as to ensure that there would not be any problem relating to trust and reliability in the business.

 Even if he had involved the second person as a partner he would be required to think on these lines.

-How to? and What to?Mr. Oberoi did not have any idea of what account was and what to account for?
+Mr. Oberoi did not have any idea of what account was and what to account for?
 He put a lot of thought into it and has felt that if he knew everything that is happening in the business he would be able to ensure that everything is going right.
 Thus he made arrangements to get everything that is happening in his presence/absence recorded (written) in a book.

 In its primary sense, accounting is nothing but recording of all the transactions relating to business.
 An accounting record is in effect a diary of all the events or transactions of the business.
-Accounting thus would be the tasks involved in maintaining that diary.
+Accounting thus would comprise of all the tasks involved in maintaining that diary.

-Mr. Oberoi entrusted his assistant, Mr. Kallu Singh with the responsibility of maintaining the record.
+Mr. Oberoi entrusted his assistant, Mr. Kallu Singh, with the responsibility of maintaining the record.
 He asked him to write down the business transactions, with each transaction starting on a new line along with the date of occurrence and the details relating to it.